 Covid Impact on Bubble Tea – How Demographics Changed

-Originating in Taiwan in the 1980s the combination of milky tea, fruity flavours, and chewy tapioca balls proved irresistible and the craze quickly grew.
-From humble origins in a cafe in Taiwan bubble tea (or ‘Boba') the combination of drink and dessert quickly grew through South East Asia and became a staple treat.
-Taipec has been supplying the UK market with Taiwanese cuisine for years and sharing the best of bubble tea is our passion.
+Bubble tea originated in Taiwan in the 1980s.
+The combination of milky tea, fruity flavours, and chewy tapioca balls quickly became a sensation.
+From a single café in Taiwan, bubble tea, or Boba, spread across South East Asia and beyond.
+Taipec has been supplying the UK market with authentic Taiwanese bubble tea products for years.
+Sharing the best of bubble tea is our passion.

 Growth in the UK & Covid Impact on Bubble Tea